Country Captain: Popularity

+Dish

+Basic form

 In its basic form, country captain is a mild stew made with browned chicken pieces, onions, and curry powder.
 Almonds and golden raisins or zante currants are usually added.
 Many versions also call for tomatoes, garlic, and bell peppers.
 The dish is served over white rice.
 With the exception of the rice, it is meant to be cooked all in the same pot.
 Chef Mamrej Khan has referred to the dish as one of the first fusion dishes to be developed, making it part of the Anglo-Indian cuisine.